 Type 2 Diabetes Affect Exercise Induced Improvement in Insulin Sensitivity (HIT)

-Does a Family History of Type 2 Diabetes Affect Exercise Induced Improvement in Insulin Sensitivity in a Hispanic Population?
+Does a Family History of Type 2 Diabetes Affect Exercise Induced Improvement in Insulin Sensitivity?

-This study investigates weather a family history of type 2 diabetes affects exercise induced improvements in insulin sensitivity in the hispanic population
+This study investigates whether: (i) a family history of type 2 diabetes affects exercise induced improvements in insulin sensitivity. (ii) being prediabetic affects exercise induced improvements in glycemic control. (iii) sex differences affect exercise induced improvements in glycemic control.

 Study Overview